Fort Lauderdale Stakes: History

 During the 1970s the legal inflighting between owner Donn family's Gulfstream Park and John W. Galbreath's Hialeah Park over racing date allotments impacted the scheduling of the event.
 The event was only held five times during that period.
 During the early 1980s the event was held over a distance of seven furlongs.
 In 1988 the event was scheduled on the turf over 1 1/16 miles and run in split divisions for the second time.

 The 1994 winner Paradise Creek won the event as a 3/5 odds-on favorite with a determined stretch drive winning by 1/2 length.
 The victory was Paradise Creek's third win in a seven race winning streak.
 Later in the year Paradise Creek was awarded US Champion Male Turf Horse honors.

 In 1995 the American Graded Stakes Committee classified the event as Grade III.

 The event was not held in 2001, 2003 and 2004 which led to the event losing it classification.

 In 2005 the race was renewed as a Black Type event with stakes allowance conditions with the modified name Fort Lauderdale Stakes.

 Assigned Grade III status beginning in 2010.
 Due to weather, however, the race was run off the turf in 2010.
 It was run a mile on dirt and was automatically downgraded, pending review, after the event was switched.
 The American Graded Stakes Committee reinstated the Grade III rating.
 The decision to reinstate the Grade 3 rating was based on the quality of the horses who competed in the race following the surface change.

 In 2013 the event was upgraded once more to Grade II.

 In 2019 the distance of the event was increased from 1 1/16 miles to 1 1/8 miles.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade III status.